Gospel of Judas: Responses and reactions

+In his 2006 Easter address, Rowan Williams, then Archbishop of Canterbury, strongly denied the historical credibility of the gospel, saying: "This is a demonstrably late text which simply parallels a large number of quite well-known works from the more eccentric fringes of the early century Church.
+He went on to suggest that the book's publicity derived from a desire for conspiracy theories."

 Kasser revealed a few details about the text in 2004, as reported by the Dutch paper Het Parool.
-Its language is the same Sahidic dialect of Coptic in which Coptic texts of the Nag Hammadi Library are written.
+Its language is the same Sahidic dialect of Coptic in which Coptic texts of the Nag Hammadi library are written.
 The codex has four parts: